-Compare the length of the fætal ovoid, the flexure of the limbs, and the attitud during the latter period by a pain.
-For description see the two correspondence further (in Waldeyer's and Chiari's) the cervical canal, the vagina, the head in the two periods; further, the change in long axis produced ing chapters. the position of the utero-vesical peritoneum and bladder.
+Compare the length of the fætal ovoid, the flexure of the limbs, and the atting during the latter period by a pain.
+For description see the two correspondent further (in Waldeyer's and Chiari's) the cervical canal, the vaging of the head in the two periods; further, the change in long axis produced ding chapters.

-From Braune's Section of the Second Stage (during a pain): unruptured bag of membranes at the vulva, and head in part in vagina.
+From BRAUNE'S SECTION of the Second Stage (during a pain): unruptured bag of membranes at the vulva, and head in part in vagina.